Bali bombings ache hasn't dimmed, says PM

 Among them are Robert Thwaites, whose parents initiated the Indonesian-style memorial after he was killed in the bombings.

-His father Geoff said the memory has become no easier, 20 years on.
+His father Geoff said the memory had become no easier, 20 years on.

 “Bob was 25.
 He had a bright future ahead of him,” he said.